 dō no chīmu wo ōen shiteiru?

-We just saw different phrases that ask which team you support.
-The first sentences include the word [サッカー] which refers to football, but can be replaced by other sports such as basketball, volleyball and others.
+We just saw different sentences that ask which team you support.
+The first sentences include the word [サッカー] which refers to football, but it can be replaced by other sports like basketball, volleyball, and others.

-In one of the sentences we use [好き] which means I like or love, then we use [所属] which asks which team you belong to.
+In one of the sentences, we used [好き] which means like or love, then we used [所属] which asks which team you belong to.

 Japan football player holding ball

-Instead of using the verb cheer and support, maybe you mean being a fan of a sports team, football, volleyball or baseball.
-In that case, you can use the Japanese word fan which is derived from English.
+Instead of using the verb to cheer and support, you might want to say you are a fan of a sports team, whether it’s football, volleyball, or baseball.
+In this case, you can use the word fan in Japanese which is derived from English.

 私は〇〇チームのファンです"